Why does my dog smell so bad?

 Then there are the glands in their ears, which release a lightly yeasty scent.

 And finally, of course, their anal glands secrete a musty odour that is apparently irresistible to other dogs – hence the way pooches typically greet one another with a good sniff of each other’s hindquarters!
+This smell is even more prevalent when the female pooch is in season.

 All those oils and scents add up to a rich bouquet that’s individual to each animal and helps canines tell each other apart.